andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

 **Avoid overwhelming new contributors**.

-As tempting as micro-optimizing and make everything about relative performance, perfect grammar, or exact style matches, may be: don\'t succumb to that temptation.
+As tempting as micro-optimizing and make everything about relative performance, perfect grammar, or exact style matches, may be: don't succumb to that temptation.

 Focus first on the most significant aspects of the change:

 1. Does this change make sense for the project?
 2. Does this change make the project better, even if only incrementally?
 3. Are there clear bugs or larger scale issues that need attending to?
 4. Is the commit message readable and correct?
 If it has a breaking change is it clear enough?

 Note that **incremental** improvement suffices to land a PR.
-This means that the PR doesn\'t need to meet perfection. _Better than the status quo_ qualifies.
+This means that the PR doesn't need to meet perfection. _Better than the status quo_ qualifies.
 One can open follow up Pull Requests to continue iterating.

-When changes prove necessary, _request_ them, don\'t _demand_ them, and **don\'t
-assume that the submitter already knows how to add a test or run a benchmark**.
+When changes prove necessary, _request_ them, don't _demand_ them, and **don't assume that the submitter already knows how to add a test or run a benchmark**.

 Specific performance optimization techniques, coding styles and conventions